chauchau2203/Amazon-Analysis--Dashboard/README.md

 ### Dataset description
 The dataset provides a comprehensive overview of e-commerce clothing sales data on Amazon India between 2021 and 2022 covering a variety of products.
 The original dataset contains 7 tables:
-- File Amazon Sale Report.csv: Records of clothing sales transactions in India through the Amazon platform from April 2022 to June 2022.
+- File ***Amazon Sale Report.csv***: Records of clothing sales transactions in India through the Amazon platform from April 2022 to June 2022.

-- File Cloud Warehouse Comparison Chart.csv: Records of profits between two fulfillment methods: Shiprocket and INCREFF.
+- File ***Cloud Warehouse Comparison Chart.csv***: Records of profits between two fulfillment methods: Shiprocket and INCREFF.

-- File Expense IIGF.csv: Records of financial information on expenses (received amount vs. expenses).
+- File ***Expense IIGF.csv***: Records of financial information on expenses (received amount vs. expenses).

-- File International sale Report.csv: Records of clothing sale transactions to other companies (from June 2021 to May 2022).
+- File ***International sale Report.csv***: Records of clothing sale transactions to other companies (from June 2021 to May 2022).

-- File May-2022.csv: List of clothing products and their prices on different online platforms (including Ajio, Amazon, Flipkart, Limeroad, Myntra, Paytm, Snapdeal).
+- File ***May-2022.csv***: List of clothing products and their prices on different online platforms (including Ajio, Amazon, Flipkart, Limeroad, Myntra, Paytm, Snapdeal).

-- File P & L March 2021.csv: List of clothing products and their prices on different online platforms (including Ajio, Amazon, Flipkart, Limeroad, Myntra, Paytm, Snapdeal).
+- File ***P & L March 2021.csv***: List of clothing products and their prices on different online platforms (including Ajio, Amazon, Flipkart, Limeroad, Myntra, Paytm, Snapdeal).

-- Sale Report.csv: List of clothing products (including the SKU, Category, Stock level, Size, Color).
+- File ***Sale Report.csv***: List of clothing products (including the SKU, Category, Stock level, Size, Color).

-After assessing the files, only **3 tables were used for the analysis**: Customer Sales (originally 'Amazon Sale Report.csv), B2B Sales (originally 'International sale Report.csv'), and Inventory Level (originally 'Sale Report').
-The remaining files do not provide sufficient data for the analysis.

 ## C. Installation/Setup